AutodeskRoboticsLab/Mimic/mimic/scripts/postproc/FANUC/KAREL/karel.md

 ### SimpleKARELProcessor

-The SimpleKARELProcessor is a Post Processor for Mimic designed to program FANUC robots using the KAREL programming language and TXT output file extension.
+The SimpleKARELProcessor is a Post Processor for Mimic designed to program FANUC robots using the KAREL programming language and ls output file extension.
 No installation options are required for use of this package.
 This processor IS NOT time-based.